openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

 #.
 Based on the strategy you select for assigning students to cohort groups:

   * :ref:`Define the auto cohort groups<Define Auto Cohort Groups>`.
   * :ref:`Define the manual cohort groups<Define the Manual Cohort Groups>` and then :ref:`assign students<Assign Students to Cohort Groups Manually>` to them.
   * Do both.

-3. Identify the :ref:`course-wide discussion topics<Identifying Private
-   CourseWide Discussion Topics>` that you want to be divided by cohort.
+3. Identify the discussion topics that you want to be divided by cohort.
 This procedure is optional.

+   If you want :ref:`course-wide discussion topics to be divided by cohort, you need to perform some configuration tasks.
+In contrast, for content-specific discussion topics, you need to perform some configuration tasks only if you do not want these discussion topics to be divided by cohort.

 You complete these procedures in Studio and on the Instructor Dashboard.
 For an optimal student experience, configuration of the cohort feature should be as